Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 If you have completed all above and decided backend isn't for you and you have an interest for Full-Stack or Frontend.
 I would recommend learning Javascript through the Odin Project heard tons of great things about it.
 Don't think your time was wasted because it wasn't you can still use Django as your backend.
 Right now if you learn JS I would also recommend React as the front-end so you can pair Django and React.
 Eventually you probably will pick up Nodejs and MongoDB but just a place to start.

 ### Data Engineering
 No this is not the same as a Data Scientist that will require more math and a different skill set.
 Data Engineering is the bridge between Web Development and Data Science.
 Well now that you know a little bit about APIs and Web Develpment although this doesn't directly correlate to Data Engineering it isn't bad to know.
 But you do know python.
 If you want to be more engaged in data engineering.
 Definitely master SQL, learn some more Python Modules like pandas, numpy, matplotlib..
-Probabbly pick up Hadoop and Spark to start your journey out in Data engineering.
+Probabbly pick up Hadoop and Spark to start your journey out in Data Engineering.

 ## Final Comments

 Again this is your journey!
 There is no rush enjoy the progamming and don't create abnormal stress on yourself.
 It took me four months to figure this out.
 Enjoy learning something new instead of setting time contraints and trying to cram how fast you can learn everything.
 Trust me I did this for 4 months and the one thing I have learned is just take it one item at a time.
 And I know you have probably watched videos about people saying the only way to learn is by practicing and you are thinking ya I will.
 But no really that is the only way practice practice practice.
 It is really easy to get stuck in the tutorial loop.
 Lastly, don't get in the trap of trying to find the best resource you will end up wasting a ton of time on this because everyone's opinion is different.
 Just pick one and stikc with it.

-Feel free to disagree with everything I said but hopefully this got the gears going.
+Feel free to disagree with everything I said but hopefully this got the gears turning and you can now make better educated decisions moving forward.

-If you would like additional help or have additional questions feel free to reach out to me via LinekdIn https://www.linkedin.com/in/michael-pradetto/.
+If you would like additional help or have additional questions feel free to reach out to me via LinekdIn: https://www.linkedin.com/in/michael-pradetto/.
 I would be more than happy to help.

 If you made it this far!
 You got this!
 One day at a time :)

-Thanks for reading.
+Thank you for reading!